 Have you ever encountered an error message while connecting to a remote server?
 We’ll look at the SSH Could Not Resolve Hostname error message and explain its meaning and how to solve it.

-The SSH Could Not Resolve Hostname error indicates that the server is unavailable or the hostname is not entered correctly.
-This error occurs when the hostname is not set up correctly, or the server is down.
+The SSH Could Not Resolve Hostname server warning indicates that the server is unavailable or the hostname is not entered correctly.
+This error occurs when the hostname is not set up properly, or the server is down.
 To fix this issue, you must ensure the hostname is correct, and the server is running.

-So, read on to find out what you need to know about this error message and how you can try and fix it to put it right.
+So, read on to find out what you need to know about this warning and how you can try and fix it to put it right.

 1. What is the SSH Protocol?

-Secure Shell (SSH) is a network protocol that provides secure access to a remote computer over an unsecured network.
+Secure Shell (SSH) is a web protocol that provides protected access to a remote machine over an unsecured network.
 It is used to securely access servers, applications, and services on the Internet or other networks.

-SSH is typically used for authentication, file transfers, and shell access.
+SSH is typically used for authentication, document transfers, and shell access.
 It uses a client-server architecture for communication between two computers.

-The client runs an SSH client application that connects to an SSH server on the remote machine.
-The server runs an SSH daemon (server) process that listens for incoming connections from the client.
+The client runs an SSH client application that connects to an SSH server on the virtual machine.
+The server runs an SSH daemon process that listens for incoming connections from the client.

-To set it up, you need to use the SSH command and provide the relevant username and hostname of the remote host that you’re hoping to connect to.
+To set it up, you need to use the SSH command and provide the relevant username and hostname of the remote host that you’re hoping to gain access to.

-If you haven’t set the secure shell up successfully, you may see the following error message:
+If you haven’t set the secure shell up successfully, you may see the following warning:

 “SSH could not resolve hostname.”